 Potassium helps to support healthy blood pressure levels.
-Research shows levels of potassium in the blood blunt increases in blood pressure caused by sodium intake.1 Potassium supplementation has been suggested in the prevention of hypertension in patients unable to decrease their sodium intake.2 The results of the DASH trial emphasize the importance of a heart healthy diet along with 4,100 mg of potassium daily in significantly lowering blood pressure.3
+Research shows levels of potassium in the blood blunt increases in blood pressure caused by sodium intake.1 Potassium supplementation has been suggested for the prevention of hypertension in patients unable to decrease their sodium intake.2 The results of the DASH trial emphasize the importance of a heart-healthy diet along with 4,100 mg of potassium daily in significantly lowering blood pressure.3

 Maintenance of healthy levels of potassium requires the presence of magnesium.
 Low magnesium status causes an increase in the loss of potassium through urine, and low potassium status cannot be corrected without the concurrent replacement of magnesium.11